People

 Sara Ruane

-Sara Ruane is an Assistant Professor at Rutgers University-Newark, and her work involves the evolution, phylogenetics and systematics of snakes and other reptiles.
+Sara Ruane is the Assistant Curator of Herpetology at the Field Museum of Natural History.
+Her work involves the evolution, phylogenetics and systematics of snakes and other reptiles.
 See her website for cool research opportunities and updates!

 IMG_2753 IMG_1106